svanderburg/node2nix/README.md

 $ node2nix
 ```

-The above command generates three files: `node-packages.nix` containing Nix
+The above command generates three files: `node-packages.nix` capturing the
-expressions for the requested package, `node-env.nix` contains the build logic
+packages that can be deployed including all its required dependencies,
-and `default.nix` is a composition expression allowing users to deploy the
+`node-env.nix` contains the build logic and `default.nix` is a composition
-package.
+expression allowing users to deploy the package.

 By running the following Nix command with these expressions, the project can be
 built: